 Come along on an adventure!

-Guided KaapeliWalks every Saturday at 2 p.m.
+Guided KaapeliWalks every Saturday at 2 p.m. in Finnish.
 The tour takes about 1,5 hrs and starts from C-lobby.

 22 € students, retired, unemployed

 Tickets are available at Cable Factory Shop / Info (Rosebud, C-lobby).
 Bookings and inquiries: raisa.karttunen(at)kaapelitehdas.fi.

 Are you a group of more than 15 people?
 Contact our sales team for group tickets: myynti(at)kaapelitehdas.fi.